 Get tips on this weekend getaway in our guide to camping at Wheatley Provincial Park.

 Thousand Islands National Park

 Eastern Ontario is a real playground for people who like to paddle.
-There’s no better way to take in Thousand Islands National Park than on the water – with plenty of islands and rivers to explore, bringing a canoe or kayak is a must (rentals are available from MEC).
+There’s no better way to take in Thousand Islands National Park than on the water – with plenty of islands and rivers to explore, bringing a canoe or kayak is a must.
 Another cool thing about this park?
 It has oTENTiks to stay in, which are part tent, part cabin.

 When you pack for your canoe trip, remember to bring long, loose pants and shirts for your time in the forest (ticks are a fact of outdoor life in many parts of eastern Ontario), along with the rest of your gear, so you can spend the night on an island with the stars above your tent.

 See where to start with our guide to camping in Thousand Islands park.